thegrumpys/odop/docs/Help/gettingStartedSpring.md

 A few suggestions on how to explore ODOP:Spring after completing the tutorial and demo sessions are also provided.

-A user account with associated username and password is required to access the ODOP:Spring software.
+While a user account is not required to access the ODOP software, an account with associated username and password is required to save designs into the cloud-based ODOP "Design Library".
 See: [User Accounts](../About/userAccounts) for details on how to obtain a free account.